Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 If you identify the items that drove the spread, you can fix it next time without cutting your whole bid.

-Why this problem is getting worse (not better)
+Why this problem keeps getting worse

 Bid behavior has gotten more volatile: